racket/racket/racket/src/README.txt

 Quick instructions:

- From this directory (where the `configure` file is), run the following
+ From this directory (where the `configure` file is), run the following commands:

- commands:
+   # see extra commands below when building withing a Git clone

    mkdir build
    cd build